 Did you know that you can change any of the default text on your Joomla site without touching the language files?

 The feature that makes this possible is called "Language Overrides".
+If you're new to "overrides", check out this introductory tutorial.

 In this tutorial, we'll show you how to use Language Overrides to safely customize your site's text.